-Z1 requires a mains power supply with IEC connector on the left hand side.
-Z1 will work on a mains voltage in the range of 85V-250V AC, 50 or 60 Hz.
+Z2 takes 1U of rack space and requires a mains power supply with IEC connector on the left hand side.
+Z2 will work on a mains voltage in the range of 85V-250V AC, 50 or 60 Hz.

-The unit is cooled only by natural convection, so it is necessary to allow adequate space around the unit to ensure that air flow is not obstructed.
+The unit is cooled only by natural convection.
+If sited in a rack with vertical convection or fan cooling, spacing panels may be necessary to ensure that air flow is not obstructed.